-Shichimi Togarashi is a traditional Japanese condiment consisting of coarsely ground red chili pepper and other 6 aromatic spices that vary depending on the maker.
-It is a common spice mix widely enjoyed in Japan.
+Shichimi Togarashi, simply called “Shichimi (七味)”, is a traditional Japanese condiment consisting of coarsely ground red chili pepper as its first ingredient and 6 other aromatic spices that vary depending on the producer.

 Kyoto Shichimiya Honpo Shichimi Togarashi

-When I opened the yellow bag for Shichimi Togarashi, the aromatic smell of Sansho pepper spread in the air.
+Once I opened the yellow bag for Shichimi Togarashi, the aromatic smell of Sansho pepper spread in the air.

 The above are Shichimi Togarashi spices sold by Asakusa Yagenbori and Nagano Yawataya Isogoro, each of which is known as one of the Japan’s 3 best Shichimi Togarashi, together with that of Kyoto Shichimiya.

-Compared to the 2 Shichimi Togarashi, this Shichimiya’s spice is dark brown in color.
+Compared to the 2 Shichimi Togarashi, this Shichimiya’s spice mix is dark brown in color.
 As I wrote above, this is because the spice composition in Shichimi Togarashi depends on the producer, but that results in each Shichimi Togarashi having its own distinctive features.